-As discussed earlier, our students have scored well on the ISTEP+ test in past years.
+As discussed earlier, our students have scored well on the ILEARN/ISTEP+ test in past years.
 Our SAT scores have been near to above average compared with other public schools throughout Indiana.
-Our letter grade assigned by the D.O.E. for the 2016-2017, 2017-2018, 2018-2019, and 2019-2020 school years was a "B." It is becoming progressively necessary to have a method of measuring individual student success on these tests based on the student's potential.
+At CCHS, 68.8% of students are meeting the college and career readiness benchmarks on college readiness assessments as compared to the state average of 45.4%.
+Our letter grade assigned by the IDOE for the 2016-2017, 2017-2018, 2018-2019, and 2019-2020 school years was a "B." It is becoming progressively necessary to have a method of measuring individual student success on these tests based on the student's potential.
 Our faculty has become more familiar with the School Improvement Plan/AYP/how we'll be evaluated/etc. We continue to look at student data and allow that to drive instruction.